You have to pay more to share your account.

 - Go without

 Asking to be an Extra member will work out more cost effective.
-At £4.99 you get the same picture quality as Standard or Premium and no adverts.
-You will be limited though to one profile – which might be an issue if you have a few of you in your home, especially kids.
+At £4.99 or £5.99 you get the same picture quality as the account it’s attached to.
+You will be limited to one profile, which might be an issue if you have a few of you in your home, especially kids.

 Personally I’d go with the final option, at least in the short term, and only sign up again when there’s something you want to see – and only pay for those months you actually use it.